PauloPhagula/paulophagula/README.md

 involving web technology; leadership and communication skills to guide a team or organization to success.

+Nevertheless, I would fail to write bubble sort on a whiteboard.
+I look code up on the internet all the time.
+And I don't do riddles.

 If you don't follow me now, that will be the end of it.
 I will not look for you, I will not pursue you.